scarabsoft/go-snowflake/README.md

 +---------------------------------------------------------+
 ```

-This allows for **16383** unique IDs to be generated every millisecond, per Node ID.
+This allows for **16383** unique IDs to be generated every second, per Node ID.

 ### Custom Format
 You can alter the number of bits used for the node id and step number (sequence)